mauruz-max/JobSearch/README.md

 - Providing a qualification score for each position
 - Generating tailored recommendations on whether to apply
 - Automatically storing all results in Google Sheets for easy tracking
+- If the score is above certain treshold then it will create a customized resume for you

 ## Features